The Siberian Tiger – the silent master of distance

 While we try to explain nature, he lives it.

-While we want to control them, it has long been part of their rhythm.
+While we try to control them, he has long since become part of their rhythm.

 The moment of silence